Susan Stewart (As the World Turns): Storylines

-1966–79
+1965–79

-Susan first comes to Oakdale in 1966 as the wife of Dan Stewart.
+Susan first comes to Oakdale in 1965 as the girlfriend of Dan Stewart.
 They had married while they were both attending medical school and not, long after they graduated, Susan intentionally caused a miscarriage.
 As they tried to move past the tragedy, Dan became acquainted with Elizabeth Talbot.
 Liz was more laid back than Susan, who cared deeply about her own career.
 Susan noticed her husband's new friendship and quickly set about trying to make a couple out of Liz and Dan's brother, Paul Stewart.
 Susan's relentlessness drove Dan closer to Liz, however, and Susan didn't know what to do.
 Ultimately, Dan asked for a divorce, but she didn't want to give him up.
 At the advice of his mother, Ellen, Susan took advantage of him one night and became pregnant.
 Dan was upset to learn about the pregnancy, but he became even more saddened when Liz married Paul.

 Dan was more than upset with Susan and, in the heat of an argument, pushed her down a staircase, causing her to lose her baby.
 As Susan recovered, she tried to keep Dan interested in her.
 She tried to make him jealous by seeing Dr. John Dixon, one of his colleagues, but nothing worked for her.
 Susan then turned to force tactics in keeping her marriage together when she learned that Dan and Liz had had an affair and that Liz was pregnant with a daughter Betsy.
 She threatened to expose the truth to Paul unless Dan stayed with her.
 Dan succumbed to her power over him and she became expectant again.
 This time, a daughter was born, named Emily.

 Dan was finally rid of Susan when she became interested in Bruce Baxter.
 Bruce did not want children, so Susan divorced Dan and gave him full custody of Emily.
 Dan married Liz (Paul died of a brain tumor never learning that Betsy's father was his own brother.), and they lived together with their daughter Betsy (who believed that Paul was her father) and now Emily too.
 Susan knew that Bruce didn't want children, but she figured that after a while, she could make him change his mind.
 She realized his mind was made up, however, when he told her about his vasectomy.
 Susan had the marriage annulled.
 She found her heart wandering back to Dan and, while visiting with Emily at the Stewart home one day, she and Liz got into an argument.
 Liz saw baby Emily at the top of the stairs and in a rush to save her, she ran up the stairs, falling, and rupturing her spleen.
 Liz was taken to the hospital where she died.